Afrikana Community Center

 Our Programs

-Comprehensive support services designed from years of frontline experience serving African families
+Comprehensive support services designed from years of frontline experience serving African families in Louisville and beyond.

 🌱